marcominerva/MyCommerce.Shared/README.md

 This repository shows how to create and mantain a versioned library that must be shared across multiple repositories (i.e., in client/server or microservices scenarios):

-- The library is published on GitHub NuGet registry.
+- The library is published on GitHub NuGet registry using a GitHub Action.
-- Every project that uses this library needs the following NuGet.config file:
+- Every project that uses this library needs the following `NuGet.config` file:

 ```
 <?xml version="1.0" encoding="utf-8"?>